sailfish009/goodvibes/HACKING.md

 your eyes.
 Colors are automatically disabled when logs are redirected to a file.

-Logs are all sent to `stderr`, whatever the log level.
+Logs are all sent to `stderr`, regardless of the log level.

 Internally, we use GLib to ouput log messages.
 For more details, refer to [GLib Message Output and Debugging Functions][].